Yukitty/CassetteBeasts-cat-spawndemo/.github/README.md

 ## Legal notice

-All original assets, scripts, and edits are released under [CC0 license](LICENSE) where applicable.
+All original mod assets, scripts, and edits are published under [CC0](LICENSE)

 To the extent possible under law, Yukita Mayako has waived all copyright and related or neighboring rights to Mod Utils Spawn Demo.
 This work is published from: United States.